shanewidanagama/Return-File-With-Sockets/README.md

 # Return-File-With-Sockets

-Implementation of sockets to receive a filepath from the client, access it, and send a copy back to the client.
+Implementation of sockets to send a filepath to a server, receive a copy of the file from the file from the server, and store it in an output file.

-Made in C and BASH
+Made in C and BASH.